 The city is a major centre for commerce, industry and education, and has Australia’s second-highest population for inland cities behind Canberra, which has nearly 421,000 people.

-History charted in buildings
+Discover history charted in Toowoomba’s buildings

 Toowoomba’s European origin can be traced back to 1816 and much of its history can be seen in its buildings.